$p$-adic Periods and Selmer Scheme Images: Examples of Weight-Filtered Tannakian Categories

 \subsection{Subcategories generated by a single variety}

 The categories $\mathbf{SM}_{\basefield,S}(\Qb)$ and $\Rep_{\Qp}^{\mathrm{sf,S}}(G_{\basefield})^{\wss}$, although they have (conjecturally in the first case) finite-dimensional Ext-groups for $S$ finite, are nonetheless too big to describe explicitly.
 We need to restrict to objects whose weight-graded pieces are in the subcategory generated by the cohomology of a fixed variety.
+For Galois representations, this appears in \cite[\S 4]{CorwinMECK} for $A=E$ an elliptic curve and \cite[\S 4]{CorwinTSV} in general.

 Given a smooth projective variety $A/\basefield$, let $\mathbf{SM}_{\basefield}(\Qb,A)^{\sesi}$ (resp. $\Rep_{\Qp}^{\mathrm{sg}}(G_{\basefield},A)^{\sesi}$) denote the Tannakian subcategory of $\mathbf{SM}_{\basefield}(\Qb)$ (resp. $\Rep_{\Qp}^{\mathrm{sg}}(G_{\basefield})$) generated by $\{h^n_{\mathbf{SM}}(A)\}_{n \in \Zb}$ (resp. $\{H^n_{\et}(\overline{A};\Qp)\}_{n \in \Zb}$).
 Our main focus is the case where $A$ is an abelian variety, in which case $h^1_{\mathbf{SM}}(A)$ (resp. $H^1_{\et}(\overline{A};\Qp)$) generates $\mathbf{SM}_{\basefield}(\Qb,A)^{\sesi}$ (resp. $\Rep_{\Qp}^{\mathrm{sg}}(G_{\basefield},A)^{\sesi}$).
 We denote by